Serbia Broadband: Cable TV

 When it was first launched, SBB offered cable TV services in seven cities.
 It doubled its market share through fast growth in 2003 and today provides television services in more than 30 cities and towns across Serbia.

-SBB expanded its network which was developed using the highest technical standards and expanded its TV channel offer to more than 220 now, including 80 in HD.
-That offer includes the highest-quality and most credible TV programming from United Media – news, sports, movies, children’s TV, music, educational content among them N1, Nova S, Sport Klub, Pikaboo, Brainz and others.
+SBB expanded its network and its TV channel offer to more than 220 now, including 80 in HD.
+That offer includes TV programming from United Media – news, sports, movies, children’s TV, music, educational content among them N1, Nova S, Sport Klub, Pikaboo, Brainz and others.

 The company also introduced the country's first 4K channel (Sport Klub) in October 2018.
 Furthermore, the operator added four multi-angle and multi-screen channels.

 Development continued with the introduction of D3 services in 2007 bringing digital TV to users along with a richer offer of channels in HD with an electronic program guide.

 In 2010, SBB started delivering managed services while holding a Cisco certificate.

-EON - TV Platform
+Eon - TV Platform

-SBB launched the EON app on September 5, 2017.
+SBB launched the Eon app on September 5, 2017.

-The EON Smart Box, the first regional solution to combine television with Android services and applications, was presented in October 2018, turning any TV into a Smart TV, followed by the EON Smart TV app which allowed SBB users to watch TV outside the SBB network on any Internet provider in Serbia on their mobile devices, computers or Smart TV.
+The Eon Smart Box, the first regional solution to combine television with Android services and applications, was presented in October 2018, turning any TV into a Smart TV, followed by the Eon Smart TV app which allowed SBB users to watch TV outside the SBB network on any Internet provider in Serbia on their mobile devices, computers or Smart TV.

-SBB was the first in Serbia to offer binge watching for series such as My Father’s Killers and Balkan Shadows which broke all viewing records.

-Early in June 2020, SBB and United Cloud (United Group’s Development Center) presented an upgraded version of the EON platform which introduced EON profiles to start the future of personalized TV in Serbia.

-The EON platform won the CSI award in the Best Mobile TV Technology or Service at the IBC 2018 global electronic media and technology conference.
+The Eon platform won the CSI award in the Best Mobile TV Technology or Service at the IBC 2018 global electronic media and technology conference.